Mid-tier Chinese banks piling up trillions of dollars in shadow loans

 Banks must also make provision of at least 2.5 percent for their loan books as a prudent estimate of potential defaults, while provisions for these products ranged between just 0.02 and 0.35 percent of the capital value at the main Chinese banks at the end of June, Moody's Investors Service said in a note last month.

-At China's mid-tier lender Industrial Bank Co, for example, the volume of investment receivables doubled over the first nine months of 2015 to 1.76 trillion yuan ($267 billion).
+At China's mid-tier lender Industrial Bank Co (601166.SS), for example, the volume of investment receivables doubled over the first nine months of 2015 to 1.76 trillion yuan ($267 billion).

 This is equivalent to its entire loan book – and to the total assets in the Philippine banking system, filings showed.